myoelmy/quaca/docs/gettingstarted.md

 quaca/bin $ ./test_quaca_unit
 quaca/bin $ ./test_quaca_integrated
 ```
+More detailled information is given in the section [Testing](dev/testing.md).

 ### Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how you can become a part of this project.